 Situated in front of the Maesato Beach, the hotel offers 2 swimming pools (indoor pool open all year round and outside pool open between April and October), 5 restaurants, a short golf course (16 holes), two all weather tennis courts and many more.
 We're a mere 10 minutes from downtown (lots of local restaurants and gift shops) and the ferry terminal if going to the neighboring islands.
 Looking for the perfect spot to spend a few quiet days?
 Come and find what Ishigaki has to offer.

 Start with a nice breakfast at the SunCoast Cafe.
 Then go spend a few hours on neighbouring Taketomijima with a ride on a water buffalo cart inside the village.
 You can even have a bowl of Yaeyama soba (a local specialty) for lunch.

-Once back at the hotel, try the snorkel tour (available during the summer months).
+Once back at the hotel, try the snorkel tour.
 Or if you'd rather give yourself extra care, choose from one of the many esthetic courses offered and get ready for dinner.